Protecting our state’s greatest economic engines: Agribusiness and Agriculture

 Despite its importance to our daily lives and statewide economy, our agriculture industry has been subject to a mounting number of challenges, through no fault of its own.
-An unpredictable trade environment, uncertain talent pipelines, attacks from out-of-state personal injury attorneys, and an unprecedented string of devastating storms have all taken their toll in recent years.
+An unpredictable trade environment, uncertain talent pipelines, attacks from out-of-state personal injury attorneys, an unprecedented string of devastating storms, and a worldwide pandemic have all taken their toll in recent years.

 At the NC Chamber, we know how important our farms and agribusinesses are to the overall success of our state.
 If we hope to continue that success, we have to support these vital sectors.
 That’s why we have made it a top priority to help develop and advocate for policies that allow our state’s farmers and agribusinesses to not only survive, but to thrive in the years and decades ahead.